 Grade Point

 Grade Definition Equivalent

 A+ 90 - 100% 4.00

 Α 80 - 89% 3.75

 В 70 - 79% 3.00

 С 60 - 69% 2.00

 R (Repeat) 59% or below 0.00

 CR (Credit) Credit for diploma requirements has been

 awarded.

-V A decrease and the Thirty and the
+S Satisfactory achievement in field

+placement or non-graded subject areas.

+U Unsatisfactory achievement in field

+placement or non-graded subject areas.

 X A temporary grade.
 This is used in

 limited situations with extenuating

 circumstances giving a student additional

 time to complete the requirements for a

-course (see Policies & Procedures Manual Deformed Credes and Make up)
+course (see Policies & Procedures

-NR Manual - Deferred Grades and Make-up).
+Manual - Deferred Grades and Make-up).

-INIX Grade not reported to Registrar's office.
+NR Grade not reported to Registrar's office.

 This is used to facilitate transcript

 preparation when, for extenuating

 circumstances, it has been impossible for

 the faculty member to report grades.